instantOS/instantos.github.io/docs/insvideo.md

 Setting music to `none` or an empty code block will disable music from that point.

+## Audio processing

+`ins video` is meant for editing screencast videos and podcasts.
+By default, it processes the audio to improve speech clarity and reduce background noise using ffmpeg-normalize and DeepFilternet.
+For other kinds of videos this might be less desirable,

 ## Limitations

 You can not edit the content of the words being said.
 The only AI being used is